rotundasoftware/cartero/README.md

 	// of just one object, if you have multiple directories that contain views.
 	"views" : {
-		// (required) The path to the directory containing your server side view templates.
+		// (required) The path to the directory containing your server side view templates. path : "views/",
-		// Generally this directory is called "views" in the Node.js / Express world. path : "views/",

 		// (required) The file extension of your server side template files (e.g. ".nunjucks"